olivermack/duzzle/README.md

 ===

 Duzzle (_[DTOs](https://en.wikipedia.org/wiki/Data_transfer_object) + [Guzzle](https://github.com/guzzle/guzzle)_) is a lightweight extension on top of Guzzle designed to seamlessly integrate DTO serialization and validation workflows into your HTTP client calls.
-It leverages the [Symfony Serializer](https://symfony.com/doc/current/serializer.html) and (optionally) the [Symfony Validator](https://symfony.com/doc/current/validation.html) to transform y our domain objects (DTOs) into request payloads, validate them before dispatch, and then deserialize responses back into strongly typed objects—enabling a clean, high-level API around Guzzle’s powerful HTTP capabilities.
+It leverages the [Symfony Serializer](https://symfony.com/doc/current/serializer.html) and (optionally) the [Symfony Validator](https://symfony.com/doc/current/validation.html) to transform your domain objects (DTOs) into request payloads, validate them before dispatch, and then deserialize responses back into strongly typed objects—enabling a clean, high-level API around Guzzle's powerful HTTP capabilities.

 If you’re seeking a straightforward, “DTO-first” approach to RESTful interactions without manually handling JSON or validation rules, Duzzle aims to provide an easy and extensible solution.